 Charitable Deduction

-A universal charitable deduction will allow all taxpayers, regardless of their income, to deduct charitable gifts and will also help educational institutions continue raising the funds they need to achieve their critical missions.
+Restoring and expanding the non-itemizer charitable deduction will allow all taxpayers, regardless of their income, to deduct charitable gifts, helping educational institutions continue raising the funds they need to achieve their missions.

 Click here for a snapshot of how giving supports higher education in the U.S.